dokester/BayesicFitting/docs/classdocs/AnnealingAmoeba.md

 Iteration continues until the relative difference between the low and high points within the simplex is less than reltol
 <br>&nbsp;&nbsp;&nbsp;&nbsp; |yhi - ylo| / ( |yhi| + |ylo| ) < reltol
-and/or the absolute difference is less than abstol
+<br>&nbsp; and/or the absolute difference is less than abstol
 <br>&nbsp;&nbsp;&nbsp;&nbsp; |yhi - ylo| < abstol.

 AnnealingAmoeba can be used with limits set to one or more of the input values.